KristineCabanela/banking/README.md

 - What is the relationship between clients and marital status?
 - What is the relationship between clients and job?
-- What is the relationship between job and and education level
+- What is the relationship between job and and education level?
-- What is the relationship between marital status
+- What is the relationship between marital status?

 ### Data Dictionary